Mayukhdeb/Mayukhdeb/README.md

 -->
 I spend more time with PyTorch, NumPy, SciPy, Pandas and OpenCV than I do with my friends. :space_invader:

+:mag: Currently:
+* Working on making [Transformers](https://arxiv.org/abs/1706.03762) more interpretable at [Aleph-Alpha](https://aleph-alpha.de/)
+* Building [eden](https://github.com/abraham-ai/eden), a sandbox for the [Abraham project](https://abraham.ai/) for creating generative art with machine learning.
+* Working on a paper with some friends over on [distill slack](https://distillpub.slack.com)

 :zap: Stuff I've done:
 * [**Google Summer of Code 2020**](https://github.com/devoworm/GSoC-2020/tree/master/Pre-trained%20Models%20(DevLearning)) @ [INCF](https://incf.org/)
 * Intern at [RunwayML](https://runwayml.com/)